INTRODUCTION

 l) SOUNDEX

-This will be used to find words that sound like other words, exclusively used in where clause.
+to find words that sound like other words, exclusively used in where clause.

 Syntax: soundex (string)